Welcome to today's edition of the Rush 24-7 podcast.

 You know what a harmonizer is, Brian?

-Harmonizer, you can make your voice sound like anything you want it.
+He said, broadcast engineer, you ought to know, harmonizer, you can make your voice sound like anything you want it.

-You can make it sound like a chipmunk, you can make it sound godlike, you can make it sound whatever you want your voice to sound like.
+You can make it whatever you want your voice to sound like.

-So he recorded the satanic message, and then under duress, I explained to my audience what had happened here and how we discovered it, and that I didn't think that I could be their host anymore because of this.
+And then under duress, I explained to my audience what had happened here and how we had discovered it.

 And I played it.

-I said, This is very, very, very bad, folks.
+I said, this is very, very, very bad, folks.

 It's dangerous.

-I'm I'm reluctant as I can be to play this for you, but I'm being forced to.
+I'm reluctant as I can be to play this for you, but I'm being forced to.

 So please exercise great caution.